dudash/openshift-workshops/www-default/workshop-prerequisites.md

 categories: [developers, developers]
 ---

-### Create a Github account
-Create a FREE github account by going [to this link][6] and following their instructions.

 ### If we provided you a laptop for this workshop
 We already set all this up for you - so you can skip everything below.